No other Australian company can match the scope of our in-house ability.

 - Maingate conveyors up to 6.4 km in length;

 - Heap leach conveyor systems.

 We have seen it all… and you can benefit

 Our experience, which has been gained through the successful commissioning of difficult conveyor profiles, ensures that designs are produced taking into account all relevant factors for an efficient and reliable conveyor system.

 Our conveyor design service includes:

-- Fully integrated control systems – designed together with the mechanical supply ensuring a conveyor perfectly matched to the required duty.
+- Fully integrated control systems – designed together with the mechanical supply ensuring a conveyor is perfectly matched to the required duty.
 It is not added after the equipment is constructed.
-This is unique to Fenner Dunlop ACE and offers you the reliability of a totally integrated system.
+This is unique to Fenner Dunlop ACE and offers you the reliability of a totally integrated system;

-- Discrete Element Modelling (DEM) – flow modelling performed on all transfers to eliminate inefficient transition points.
+- Discrete Element Modelling (DEM) – flow modelling performed on all transfers to eliminate inefficient transition points; and

 - 3D modelling – performed in-house by our specialist conveyor draftspersons to accelerate manufacturing and commissioning, and to minimise costly and time-consuming post-design modifications.